Bira/octopus-carnival/_posts/2025-02-23-wir-dscc-belgoi.md

 The Belgoi (singular and plural are the same) lived in the Feywild before it was destroyed in ancient Athasian history, and they weren't the most pleasant of fey back them.
-They came to hate the world and all its residents, and now live to despoil everything they touch.
+They took refuge in the world, but eventually came to hate it and all its residents.
+Now they live to despoil everything they touch.

 Belgoi organize into small nomadic tribes led by the strongest member.
 They'll stop at a location and live there for a while, moving on when everything around them is ruined, consumed, or polluted.
 They often go out hunting, and will eat anything and anyone they can catch.
-In fact they prefer sapient victims because they think meat tastes better when seasoned with terror, and that eating someone lets them absorb the victim's power.
+They prefer sapient victims because they think meat tastes better when seasoned with terror, and that eating someone lets them absorb the victim's power.
 That's why they also eat their own dead.

 Eladrin are their preferred victims, since the belgoi blame them for the destruction of their homelands.